Erzengel583/rag-chatbot/README.md

-# Advanced RAG Chatbot with Caching & Multi-Format Support
+# RAG Chatbot with Caching & Multi-Format Support

-This project provides a powerful, open-source Retrieval-Augmented Generation (RAG) chatbot built with Python.
+This project provides open-source Retrieval-Augmented Generation (RAG) chatbot built with Python.
 It intelligently processes multiple document types (`.pdf`, `.docx`, `.txt`), uses an efficient caching system to ensure fast startups, and automatically detects file changes to keep its knowledge base perfectly up-to-date.

 The entire system is designed for easy use on a local machine and is optimized for deployment on High-Performance Computing (HPC) clusters using Singularity.